Light Strike Vehicle (Singapore): Production

 In May 1996, Singapore placed an order with HSMV Corporation for 29 Flyer vehicles to be produced under licence in Australia by Australian Defence Industries (ADI)—an Australian government company—which were delivered in April 1998.
-The Flyer replaced Singapore Army jeeps armed with 106mm recoilless guns.
+The Flyer replaced Singapore Army jeeps armed with 106 mm recoilless guns.

-Indonesia placed a large order for Flyer vehicles however, only 5 Australian produced vehicles were delivered.
+Indonesia placed a large order for Flyer vehicles; however, only five Australian-produced vehicles were delivered.

 In March 1998, Singapore placed a second order with HSMV Corporation for 50 Flyer vehicles to be produced under licence by ADI.
 In October 1998, ST Kinetics was granted a licence to produce the Flyer for HSMV Corporation and commenced production.
 The production of Flyer vehicles by ADI ceased.
 The second order started delivery in May 2000.

 Armament

-A typical weapon installation could be a 7.62mm machine gun forward plus a pedestal mount for a missile launcher or a 40 mm automatic grenade launcher such as the 40AGL.
+A typical weapon installation could be a 7.62 mm machine gun forward plus a pedestal mount for a missile launcher or a 40 mm automatic grenade launcher such as the 40AGL.
 The STK 50 heavy machine gun can also be mounted.
 Some vehicles in service with the Singapore Army carry a rear-mounted pedestal for two Spike anti-tank guided weapons (ATGW), with stowage for five missiles.
 Others have been seen with a combined 40 mm AGL and 7.62 mm machine gun mounting supplemented by a pintle-mounted 7.62 mm machine gun, while others have been seen mounting the MILAN ATGW.